 At Queer Youth Advocacy Day, GSA youth activists meet with representatives from their districts to educate them about important issues facing LGBT youth.
 During these meetings, youth leaders advocate for laws and policies that will make schools safer.

 Through events like Queer Youth Advocacy Day, GSA activists played a leadership role in passing ground-breaking, statewide legislation including, The California Student Safety and Violence Prevention Act of 2000, AB 537, which prohibits discrimination on the basis of sexual orientation and gender identity, the law establishing Harvey Milk Day in California, the Mental Health Access for At-Risk Youth law and the FAIR Education Act.

-This year, Queer Youth Advocacy Day will take place on April 29.
-Please visit the GAYLA page for more details about applying to participate.
+This year, Queer Youth Advocacy Day took place on April 29.
+Read all about it here!

 Last year's Queer Youth Advocacy Day was in Sacramento on May 1, and focused on school discipline.
 Read about it here !

 Queer Youth Advocacy Day 2011 took place on April 4th, 2011 in Sacramento.

 GSA youth advocates were in Sacramento to fight for three groundbreaking laws: